tareknaous/readme/README.md

 | tareknaous@gatech.edu

 ## Dependencies
-The following are the versions of libraries used when the readme python package was developed:
-More recent versions would also work.
+The following are the versions of libraries used when the readme python package was developed. \ More recent versions would also work.

 ```